 Copying and Printing

-The Library has three photocopiers, two microform readers, and other audio/visual equipment for patron use.
+The Library has two scanners, one photocopier, one microform readers, and other audio/visual equipment for patron use.

 The photocopier accepts cash and copy cards, which can only be purchased at the vending machine on Level 2.
 The card is reusable and additional funds may be added to the card.
 The card itself costs $1; additional funds must be added beyond that initial $1 in order to pay for copies.
 Patrons are responsible for their cards and any "bad copies" they make.